The Telemus Group brings together decades of experience in military trend-spotting, strategic decision making and operational analysis.

 Earlier in his career, Dr. Vickers was the key strategist for the largest and most successful covert action program in the history of the CIA that drove the Soviets out of Afghanistan and helped to bring an end to the Cold War.
 He also served as Vice President for Strategic Studies at the Center for Strategic and Budgetary Assessments (CSBA).
 Dr. Vickers has served as a Special Forces Non-Commissioned Officer, Special Forces Officer, and CIA Operations Officer with operational and combat experience in Central America and the Caribbean, the Middle East, and South and Central Asia.

 Dr. Vickers has received the nation’s highest awards in the fields of intelligence and defense, including the Presidential National Security Medal and the Department of Defense Medal for Distinguished Public Service.
 He holds a Ph.D. from the Johns Hopkins School of Advanced International Studies, an MBA from the Wharton School, and a B.A. from the University of Alabama.
-Dr. Vickers is working on a memoir of his career, to be published by Knopf.
+Dr. Vickers memoir, By All Means Available: Memoirs of a Life in Intelligence, Special Operations, and Strategy, is available from Knopf.

 Harry Foster is a retired Air Force officer with extensive experience in nuclear operations, targeting, long-range conventional strike, stealth planning and employment, electronic warfare, cyber warfare, space operations, command and control, missile defense, and logistics.
 He was an instructor pilot in the F-16, B-1, and B-2 with combat tours in Desert Storm, Southern Watch, Allied Force and Enduring Freedom.